ggnatalia/MMs/README.md

 # MMs
 Software for generating Metagenomic samples of realistic Microbial Mock communities

+1. What is M&Ms?

+M&Ms is a user-friendly open-source bioinformatic tool to produce realistic amplicon datasets from reference sequences, based on pragmatic ecological parameters.
+It creates sequence libraries for ‘in silico’ microbial communities with user-controlled richness, evenness, microdiversity, and source environment.
+It also provides additional figures and files with extensive details on how each synthetic community is composed.
+M&Ms allows the user to generate simple to complex read datasets based on real parameters that can be used in developing bioinformatic software or in benchmarking current tools.

+2. Installation

+M&Ms is intended to be run in a x86_64 Linux OS (tested in Ubuntu and CentOS).
+The easiest way to install it is by using conda.

+    1.-Create the enviroment

+    conda create -y --name MMs python=3.7

+    This will create a new conda environment named MMsa, which must then be activated.

+    2.-Activate it
+    conda activate MMs

+    3.-Install M&Ms package and its dependencies
+    conda install -c anaconda -c bioconda -c conda-forge mms

+    Once you have run M&Ms, to deactivate the environment: conda deactivate

+    If you want to remove the M&Ms enviroment conda remove --name MMs --all

+When using conda, all the scripts from the M&Ms distribution will be available on $PATH.

+3. Downloading the databases or using the user database

+M&Ms uses two databases: the mothur formatted SILVA database (Yilmaz et al., 2014) and a genus per environment matrix (Tamames et al., 2016).
+The script make_databases.py can be run to download from source the databases or link user's databases to M&Ms.
+Databases will be in the /path/to/MMs/DB

+    # Usage
+    # Downloading SILVA databases:
+    /path/to/MMs/bin/make_databases.py
+    # Using a previous downloaded SILVA databases
+    /path/to/MMs/bin/make_databases.py -ref /path/to/silva.nr_v138/silva.nr_v138.align -refTax /path/to/silva.nr_v138/silva.nr_v138.tax

 usage: makemocks.py [-h] -m MOCKNAME -o OUTPUT -N NSAMPLES -nASVs NASVS [-H SHANNON] [-r RANK] [-env ENVIRO] [--cpus CPUS] [--force-overwrite]

 Process input files